ELF-Lab/OjibweCG/documentation/01_overview.md

 ### What is CG3?
 Constraint Grammar (CG) is a framework for rule-based disambiguation and syntactic annotation.
 In short, CG works by applying a sequence of linguistically motivated constraints to an input text.
-For disamguation, these constraints eliminate analyses that are incompatible with the surrounding context, while keeping the analyses that best fit.
+For disambiguation, these constraints eliminate analyses that are incompatible with the surrounding context, while keeping the analyses that best fit.
 For syntactic annotation (or dependency parsing), CG rules can also assign grammatical functions such as subject, object, or modifier.
 This is done by looking at the surrounding context in much the same way as disambiguation rules, but instead of removing readings, the rules add functional tags that describe how words relate to each other.
 In this way, CG can serve as both a disambiguator and a lightweight dependency parser.

-The version of the framework used here is **VISL CG-3** (or simply CG3), which is a modern implementation developed at the University of Southern Denmark.
+The version of the framework used here is [VISL CG-3](https://edu.visl.dk/cg3/single/) (or simply CG3), which is a modern implementation developed at the University of Southern Denmark.
 It provides a rule language and an efficient parser for writing and applying grammars.

 #### CG3 Input & Output
 CG3 works with lines where each token is followed by one or more possible analyses.
 The format looks roughly like this: